The Bankrate promise

 Where to find semi-truck financing

 There’s no shortage of lenders who offer equipment financing for truckers, although you should compare top lenders and the types of loans they offer to get the best features.
-We curated a list of lenders to get you started.
+We curated a list of semi-truck financing companies to get you started.

 Physical banks offer some of the lowest interest rates, but you may need a credit score around 660 or higher to qualify.
 Check out what these banks have to offer.